A portable unit

 Every fraglet has a stable, resolvable address at api.fraglet.org/api/v1/fraglets/{id}.
 Linkable, cacheable, and fetchable with a single HTTP request, subject to visibility controls.

 A single centralised service means no discovery problem: every fraglet lives at the same host.
-Any service with an API key can create, read, and match against fraglets immediately, without bilateral integration or server-to-server coordination.
+Any service with an API key can create, read, and use fraglets immediately, without bilateral integration or server-to-server coordination.

 Structure of a fraglet